-- Loan parents or couples with 1 child over the age of 1 year (no upper age limit) - Loan parents or couples with 2 children of the same sex (no upper age limit) - Loan parents or couples with 2 children of opposite sexes where both children are under the age of 10 years.
+- Couples with 1 child over the age of 10 years (no upper age limit) - Lone parent with a child aged over 10 and of the opposite sex to the parent. - Couples with 2 children of the same sex (no upper age limit) - Couples with 2 children of opposite sexes where both children are under the age of 10 years. - Lone parents with two children of opposite sexes where one is over the age of 10 years